knative/docs/contributing/CODE-OF-CONDUCT.md

+---
-# Contributor Covenant Code of Conduct
+title: "Contributor Covenant Code of Conduct"
+linkTitle: "Code of Conduct"
+weight: 10
+---

 ## Our Pledge